rjhancock/solaris-vii-games/rules.markdown

 | 2,500,000  | 16 Weeks / 180,000      |
 | 5,000,000  | 24 Weeks / 230,000      |
 {: .table.table-hover.table-striped }

+#### Early Repayment

+A loan may be repaid early if a stable has sufficient cash to do so.
+When making an early repayment, pay the current week’s repayment, plus the remaining balance.

 ### Pilot Management